topbitdu/wechat-jsapi/ROADMAP.md

 ## v0.1.1
 1. Improve the Ruby Gem Specification to depend on [wechat-core](https://github.com/topbitdu/wechat-core) v0.4
 2. Improve the Signature class for the argument validation
-3. Improve the Ticket wrapper class for the argument validation
+3. Improve the Ticket wrapper class for the argument validation & HTTP request